OpenZeppelin/rust-contracts-stylus/examples/basic/README.md

 ## Running the example

-There are two crates in the example: a library crate for our contract implementation, which is a simple `ERC-20` token extended with metadata, and a binary crate, which holds the deployment script.
+There are two crates in the example: a library crate for our contract implementation, which is a simple `ERC-20` token extended with `Metadata`, and a binary crate, which holds the deployment script.

 The deployment script uses [`koba`] to deploy the token with name `Test Token`